zhaosheng-thu/VR-CARES/README.md

 ### Download Llama3 Instruct

-go to [src/filedownload.py](src/filedownload.py), repalce the "**" with your token in line 4.
-And if you are in China or North Korea, enable line 2 to utilize mirror website of huggingface.
+Go to [src/filedownload.py](src/filedownload.py), replace the "**" with your token in line 4.
+If you are in China or North Korea, enable line 2 to utilize mirror website of huggingface.
 Then run
 ```bash
 cd ..
 python src/filedownload.py